CFSun/Machine_Learning/README.md

 # Machine-Learning
- - For testing, this is the first Jyputer Notebook uploaded to my repo.
+ - For testing purpose, this is the second REPO which stores my Jyputer Notebooks for students.

- - Later on, there are more notebooks available, mainly on machine learning
+ - I will uploaded my machine learning codes periodically to this repo.

+ - This series inclues Regression, Decision Trees, Neural Networks, SVM, Deep Learning ...